Understanding the rating systems for movies

 Because there’s a dearth of F- or G-rated movies, many parents opt for movies rated PG (Parental Guidance) to show young children.
 The problem is, many PG movies contain explicit language, sexual content and violence.

-The bottom line is that the rating doesn’t really tell you much about what’s in a movie.
-Getting information from others about the content of a film is a lot more helpful.
-When in doubt, you can talk to other people who’ve seen it, read newspaper reviews, use one of the many Internet movie review sites for parents, or watch the movie yourself first - so you’ll know what you’re getting.
+The film classification system rolled out in Ontario in 2021 provides parents with more information, but also requires more attention on the part of parents as there is not always a recommended age.
+Whichever province you live in, getting information about the content of a film is essential.
+When in doubt, you can talk to other people who’ve seen it, read newspaper and media reviews, use one of the many Internet movie review sites for parents, or watch the movie yourself first - so you’ll know what you’re getting.